MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 >
 > ![image](connect_constraint.png)
 >
 > Great!
 The constraint is connected.
-If you run the app it will not do anything special just yet.
+If you run the app, it won't do anything special just yet.

-Next, we need to ensure we are informed of the keyboard so when it pops up we can move the toolbar and when the keyboard disappears it will be returned to the bottom.
+Next, we need to ensure we are informed of the keyboard so when it pops up we can move the toolbar and when the keyboard disappears the toolbar will be returned to the bottom.

 The **MakeSchool ConvenienceKit** helps us out here by wrapping things up a little bit so handling these notifications is super simple.

-##Keyboard Notifications
+#Keyboard Notifications

 > [action]
 > Add the following code into your `func viewWillAppear`: